beyond-all-reason/BYAR-Chobby/README.md

 4. Choose the `Dev Lobby` config from the launcher's top right dropdown menu which will run the lobby version on your PC.
 You can now develop and test any BYAR specific lobby functionality.
 5. If you want to develop Chobby itself, clone it in the `games` folder similar to step 3: `git clone https://github.com/Spring-Chobby/Chobby.git Chobby.sdd`.
 You must also change the `depend` table in `BYAR-Chobby.sdd/modinfo.lua` to use `Chobby $VERSION` instead of `rapid://chobby:test`.

-To enable debugmode, make an empty devmode.txt in the already used game install folder, and then the `Settings/Developer` tab will appear in the lobby.
+To enable debugmode, make an empty devmode.txt in the already used game install folder (/data/), and then the `Settings/Developer` tab will appear in the lobby.
 All debug messages are visible in th Debug chat panel.

 # Developing the Game